DreamerMind/blog/docs/posts/2025_introspection.md

 The public projects that stands still.
 Here seems to lie the biggest impact for our societies in programming: the foundation of most technological project I know of.
-From operating systems, to programming languages, to the library used within a project private or not.
+From  programming languages, to operating systems, to the libraries used within each software private or not.
 We build on top of each others one brick at a time.
-Those projects are strange living human construct, fed by the attention of the open crowd, it becomes so hard to compete against those once a big community gather around them.
+Public projects are strange living human construct, fed by the attention of the open crowd, it becomes so hard to compete against those once a big community gather around them.